 For other machines, perform an 888 operation to clear the memory of the knitting machine.
 This will erase the 900 series pattern numbers.
 When the Ready light is on, key 888 on the knitting machine and press Step or Memory.
 Wait for half a minute or so until you hear a beep.
 Turn the machine off, wait a few seconds, then turn it on again, wait a few seconds and turn it off.
 Try the download again.
 If ever downloading gets stuck, it is a good idea to use this 888 procedure, because the data which has arrived in the knitting machine memory will be incomplete and might confuse the knitting machine and prevent it from correctly accepting a further download.
-When investigating a cable link problem with Brother machines or the PPD, it is better to experiment first with uploading rather than downloading for that reason.
+When investigating a cable link problem with Brother machines, it is better to experiment first with uploading rather than downloading for that reason.

 Brother KH970 - errors uploading & downloading